 Education is The Antidote

-The author makes the point that education is a good antidote to blindly following authority.
-Not because education per se educates us to being better human beings, but because someone who regards himself as an equal to the authority is less likely to blindly follow the authority.
+Not because education per se educates us to be better human beings, but because someone who regards himself as an equal to the authority is less likely to blindly follow that authority.

 Historical Sociopaths (Sexual) Conquests